 The designer should plan and perform such geotechnical subsurface investigation at the project site as required and provide to the design team a comprehensive Geotechnical Report as early in the design as practicable but not later than the Intermediate Design submittal.
 For projects on Air Force installations, ensure soil resistivity testing is performed.
 See 6.7.11.4 for additional information.
 The designer should be responsible for obtaining all utility clearances and a digging permit prior to subsurface work.
 The Geotechnical Report should be prepared and provided in accordance with UFC 3-220-01 at a minimum for all contracts unless otherwise directed by the Japan District.
-All computations, studies, analyses, and recommendations should be presented if more than one system will economically perform the task especially in the case where deep foundations are required to bypass weak and/or compressible layers of soil.
+All computations, studies, analyses, and recommendations should be included in the report.
+For larger structures, alternative foundation systems should be presented if more than one system will economically perform the task especially in the case where deep foundations are required to bypass weak and/or compressible layers of soil.